Tim O'Brien (author): Style, themes and influences

-In the story "Good Form," from his collection of semi-autobigraphical stories, The Things They Carried, O'Brien discusses the distinction between "story-truth" (the truth of fiction) and "happening-truth" (the truth of fact or occurrence), writing that "story-truth is sometimes truer than happening-truth."
-O’Brien suggests that story truth is emotional truth.
-In turn, the emotions created by a fictional story are sometimes truer than what results from only reading the facts.
+In the story "Good Form," from his collection of semi-autobiographical stories, The Things They Carried, O'Brien discusses the distinction between "story-truth" (the truth of fiction) and "happening-truth" (the truth of fact or occurrence), writing that "story-truth is sometimes truer than happening-truth."
+The technique has allowed O'Brien to divulge emotional truths through his writing, even when the reality may not suggest it.

-This demonstrates one aspect of O’Brien's writing style: a blurring of the usual distinction we make between fiction and reality, in that the author uses details from his own life, but frames them in a self-conscious or metafictional narrative voice.
+This demonstrates one aspect of O'Brien's writing style: a blurring of the usual distinction between fiction and reality, in that the author uses details from his own life, but frames them in a self-conscious or metafictional narrative voice.

 By the same token, certain sets of stories in The Things They Carried seem to contradict each other, and certain stories are designed to "undo" the suspension of disbelief created in previous stories.
 For example, "Speaking of Courage" is followed by "Notes", which explains in what ways "Speaking of Courage" is fictional.
-This is another example of how O’Brien blurs the traditional distinctions we make between fact and fiction.
+This is another example of how O'Brien blurs the traditional distinctions we make between fact and fiction.